mavlink/libevents/README.md

       - m^2: area in m^2
       - m/s: speed in m/s
       - C: temperature in degrees celcius
+      - These are used to be able to switch the display unit (e.g. metric vs imperical)

 #### Log levels
 Events have 2 log levels: